Larissa Crummer

-Larissa Rose Crummer (born 10 January 1996) is an Australian professional soccer player who plays as a forward for Brisbane Roar in the W-League and the Australia women's national team, also known as the Matildas.
-She previously played for W-League clubs Melbourne City, Brisbane Roar FC, Sydney FC, and Newcastle Jets.
+Larissa Rose Crummer (born 10 January 1996) is an Australian retired professional soccer player who last played as a forward for Brann in the Norwegian Toppserien.
+She also represented the Australia women's national team, commonly known as the Matildas.
+Crummer previously played in the Australian W-League for Melbourne City, Brisbane Roar, Sydney FC, and the Newcastle Jets.

 Early life

 Raised in Tewantin, Queensland a suburb located in Australia's Sunshine Coast Region, Crummer began playing football at the age of 5.

 Crummer scored 12 goals at the national titles in 2011 and was a member of the Brisbane Premier League-winning team Peninsula Power FC the same year.

 She was a student at the Kawana Waters State College Football School of Excellence.

 Club career

 Sydney FC

 At the age of 16, Crummer made her professional debut for Sydney FC during the 2012–13 season helping the team win the league championship playing primarily as a defender.